Prosthetists and clinicians

 Meet DULPA

 DULPA stands for Digital Upper Limb Prosthetic Assistant.
-It is a beta-stage information support tool designed to help users explore upper-limb prosthetic concepts, terminology, clinical considerations, and source-supported information.
+It is a public beta information-support tool designed to help users explore upper-limb prosthetic concepts, terminology, clinical considerations, component selection topics, myoelectric prosthetics, body-powered prosthetics, and source-supported information.

 Who it is for

-The first release is intended for selected users who can provide thoughtful feedback on clarity, usability, source quality, and clinical relevance.
+DULPA is publicly available for users who want to explore upper-limb prosthetic information and provide thoughtful feedback on clarity, usability, source quality, and clinical relevance.

 For professionals who evaluate, fit, train, and support upper-limb prosthesis users.

-For learners who need clearer ways to explore terminology, components, and clinical concepts.
+For learners who need clearer ways to explore prosthetic terminology, components, control strategies, and clinical concepts.

 For fabrication and technical specialists who want structured access to relevant prosthetic information.